 The Company has an environmental policy to buy greener, be greener and sell greener.
-We have adopted a "cradle to grave" approach with our products and services and offer thousands of high-quality, long-lasting products, and when those products have met the end of their useful life, we assist with the correct disposal in an environmentally responsible way.
+We offer thousands of high-quality, long-lasting products, and when those products have met the end of their useful life, we assist with the correct disposal in an environmentally responsible way including recycling to support a circular economy when appropriate.
 As an example, under "buy greener," we are committed to sourcing, using and selling paper products that reduce our impact on the world's forests.
 We remain committed to using recycled fiber, supporting responsible forestry certification, increasing supply chain transparency and growing markets for greener paper products.
+As part of our environmental commitment, we are working to reduce and eliminate excessive and non-recyclable plastics and chemicals of concern from our products and packaging, we have a commitment to reduce our absolute plastic in private label packaging and e-commerce shipping operations by 20% by the end of 2027 and we have committed to set near-term company-wide emission reductions in line with climate science with the Science Based Target Initiative (SBTi).